 What is a Unit Studies Curriculum?

-A Unit Studies homeschool program is a curriculum you can study with your whole family.
-You proceed through the course unit-by-unit, learning about a theme or topic while incorporating lots of different subjects simultaneously.
+You proceed through the course unit by unit, learning about a theme or topic while simultaneously incorporating many different subjects.

 For example, if you were to learn about the plagues of Egypt, you might learn about Egypt in Geography, frogs in Biology, and the background of the Biblical story in History and the Bible.

 At the beginning of the lesson, you would study the same text as the whole family.
-Then you would break into groups as children of different ages do separate assignments that are age-appropriate.

 This means mom doesn’t have to run around after every child as they do a separate curriculum.
-It also means older children can teach younger children, creating amazing family bonding and leadership skills.

 Notgrass

-From Adam to Us is a very popular Christian world history curriculum designed for middle school students.
+It is a very popular world history curriculum for middle school students.

 Developed by authors Ray and Charlene Notgrass, this one-year course combines a literature-based unit study approach with a textbook-based structure.